thiago-dsd/bloc_classes/README.md

 - `switch`: A simple switch showcasing state transitions and event handling.
 - `todo`: A task management application where users can add, remove, and mark tasks as complete, demonstrating the use of Bloc for state management and event-driven updates.
 - `favorite`: A favorite management application where users can add items to their favorites, toggle their favorite status, and filter favorite items, showcasing state transitions and event-driven logic with Bloc.
+- `image_picker`: An image picker that allows users to select a photo from the gallery or capture a new one using the camera, handling the states and events related to image selection.
+- `posts`: A basic CRUD for posts.
+Focused on data manipulation and simple user interaction.

 ## Prerequisites